Linuexone/Tutorial-Flaskr/README.md

 # What do I need?

-All dependencies are installed by using `pip install Flask`.
-We encourage you to use a virtualenv.
-Check the docs for complete installation and usage instructions.
+All dependencies are installed by using `pip install Flask == 0.10.1`.
+(The Version is important) We encourage you to use a virtualenv. `create virtualenv` Next, check youre config by using `echo FLASKR SETTINGS = config.cfg` We need a Database, the created file schema.sql import into flaskr.db: `sqlite3 /tmp/flaskr.db < schema.sql` Let's start! `python flaskr.py` (Open the URL in youre Browser)

 ## Where are the docs?